senriques/Blockchain-4010-Fall-2018/README.md

 Assignments and Due Dates
 --------------------------------

-This is a tentative schedule:
+This is a tentative schedule (Subject to change by the instructor):

 | Assignment                     | Due Date           | Points |
 |:-------------------------------|:-------------------|:------:|